getmubarak/SA/case study/googledrive.md

 We need to design a service like Google Drive or Dropbox which allows users to store their data securely, synchronised & effectively on remote servers.
 User should be able to download and upload files from all their devices.
 System should be highly available, reliable and scalable.

 ## Functional Requirements -
+- Users should be able to sign up using their email address and subscribe to a plan.
+If they don’t subscribe, they will get 1 GB of free storage.
 - Users should be able to upload and download their files from any device.
 - Users should be able to share files and folders with other users.
 - File versioning should be able to restore the previous version of the file.